SebastianWendel/astack/README.md

 Of course "example.com" is just an example and can be set by an option switch to change it to your needs.

 # Usage #
+To start using astak download, make it executable and run it:

     wget https://raw.github.com/sebwendel/astack4atlassian/master/astack4atlassian
     chmod +x astack4atlassian
     ./astack4atlassian

+The help output schould gave you some overview:

     USAGE: astack4atlassian [SUBCOMMAND] [OPTIONS] ...